The dirty secret of the VPN industry is that most VPNs leak.

 IP address leaks (IPv4 and IPv6)

-IP leaks are a major problem that many VPN users aren’t aware of.
-One study of Android VPN apps found that 84% of the VPNs leaked the user’s IP address.
+IP address leaks are a major problem that many VPN users aren’t aware of.

 IP address leaks are especially problematic with IPv6 addresses because this is a globally unique address.

-Solution for IP leaks: The best solution is to simply get a VPN that does not leak.
+Solution for IP leaks: The best solution is to simply get a VPN that does not leak (see below).

 A WebRTC leak test is important for anyone using Firefox, Chrome, or Opera browsers.